Coronavirus: Reactions as investigation reveals that More than 150 Nigerians Had Contact with the Italian

 The governor also lamented that some Nigerians were taking advantage of the Coronavirus outbreak to hike prices of preventive items like face masks and sanitizers.

 Sanwo-Olu said: “This is not the means to enrich yourselves, people are abusing a rare opportunity, this is not laughable and not what anybody wishes for, people hoarding things and selling 500 percent above the normal price, we should ask ourselves what kind of people are we?
 We should be our brothers’ keepers.”

-The Virus was brought by the Italian who traveled into Nigeria from Milan, Italy on February 25 on a business trip.
-He visited Eweloro, Ogun State and fell ill.
+The Virus was brought by an Italian who traveled into Nigeria from Milan, Italy on February 25 on a business trip.
+He visited Eweloro, Ogun State, and fell ill.
 He tested positive for the virus at the Lagos University Teaching Hospital in Idi Araba.